 A well-appointed private one bedroom with a working fireplace in a Victorian home.
 Full sized four poster bed with closet, desk and bureau, small couch for your personal use.
+All the rooms are located off a central hall.
 Hancock on the Corner is centrally located between Harvard and Central Squares in a residential neighborhood.
-There is a full bath for guests' private use.
-Please understand that this bath is not attached to the room.
+There is a full bath for guests' private use but please note it is not attached to the bedroom.

-Harvard and Central Squares and MBTA Red Line station stops are both 10-15 minutes walks.
+Harvard and Central Squares and MBTA Red Line station stops are both approximately 12-15 minutes walks from 384 Broadway.
 MIT is not far away.
 MGH and Boston are very accessible via the Red Line on the subway.
 There is wireless internet for your use.
 It is on occasion slow and my internet provider only assures me that I have the fastest service available.
 Off-street parking is available upon arrangement and for an additional charge payable directly to me.
 Please make sure that you alert me to your interest in off-street parking prior to your arrival.
-Much of Cambridge is restricted to residential parking.
-Only Sundays are non-residents not ticketed in the area in which I live.
+Much of Cambridge is restricted to resident parking.
+Sundays is the only day when non-residents can street park in the area in which I live and not be ticketed.

 Fresh bed linens and towels are supplied as is a hair dryer (top drawer of the bureau) and an iron and iron board available for those who would like to use it.
 Arrangements to use my laundry facilities can also be made by letting me know that you would like to use them.
 It is a private laundry.
 In warmer months there is a window air conditioner that cools the room as well as a fan.